Updated July 24, 2021

-You can now receive your sickness, maternity, funeral benefits and loan payouts through these banks.
+You can receive your pension, sickness, maternity, funeral benefits and loan payouts through these banks.
+SSS is transitioning away from the use of checks to the use of PesoNet transfers to release benefits or loan payouts.

-But you must first enroll your bank account in the Bank Enrollment Module (BEM) of your online SSS account.
-Login, then choose E-Services, then click Bank Enrollment.
+You are required to enroll your bank account in your online SSS account.
+Login, choose E-Services, then click Disbursement Account Enrollment Module.

 When entering your bank account, do not put dashes.
+Do not put spaces.
 When entering your phone number, start with 0 and not 63.

 Example account number: 8345986712